skvadrik/re2c/src/examples/example_07.rst

 Notes:

-* The main lexer is used to lex all trivial lexemes (macros, whitespaces, boolean literals, keywords, operators and punctuators, identifiers), recognize numeric literals (which are further parsed by a bunch of auxilary lexers), and recognize the start of string and character literals (which are further recognized and parsed by an auxilary lexer).
+* The main lexer is used to lex all trivial lexemes (macros, whitespace, boolean literals, keywords, operators, punctuators, and identifiers), recognize numeric literals (which are further parsed by a bunch of auxiliary lexers), and recognize the start of a string and character literals (which are further recognized and parsed by an auxiliary lexer).
   Numeric literals are thus lexed twice: this approach may be deemed inefficient, but it takes much more effort to validate and parse them at once.
-  Besides, a real-world lexer would rather recognize ill-formed lexemes (e.g. overflowed integer literals), report them and resume lexing.
+  Besides, a real-world lexer would rather recognize ill-formed lexemes (e.g., overflown integer literals), report them, and resume lexing.

-* We don't use re2c in cases when hand-written parser looks simpler: when parsing octal and decimal literals (though re2c-based parser would do exactly the same, without the slightest overhead).
+* We don't use re2c in cases when a hand-written parser looks simpler: when parsing octal and decimal literals (though a re2c-based parser would do exactly the same, without the slightest overhead).
   However, hexadecimal literals still require some lexing, which looks better with re2c.
-  Again, it's only a matter of taste: re2c-based implementation adds no overhead.
+  Again, it's only a matter of taste: a re2c-based implementation adds no overhead.
   Look at the generated code to make sure.

 * The main lexer and string lexer both use ``re2c:yyfill:enable = 1;``, other lexers use ``re2c:yyfill:enable = 0;``.
-  This is very important: both main lexer and string lexer advance input position to new (yet unseen) input characters, so they must check for the end of input and call ``YYFILL``.
-In conrast, other lexers only parse lexemes that have been already recognized by the main lexer: these lexemes are guaranteed to be within buffer bounds (they are guarded by ``in.tok`` on the left and ``in.lim`` on the right).
+  This is very important: both the main lexer and string lexer advance input position to new (yet unseen) input characters, so they must check for the end of input and call ``YYFILL``.
+In contrast, other lexers only parse lexemes that have already been recognized by the main lexer: these lexemes are guaranteed to be within buffer bounds (they are guarded by ``in.tok`` on the left and ``in.lim`` on the right).

 * The hardest part is (unsurprisingly) floating-point literals.
   They are just as hard to lex as to use. ``:)``

-Generate, compile and run:
+Generate, compile, and run:

 .. code-block:: bash